Click below to activate animation if it does not appear.

 Some consideration must be given to accommodating the solar system.
 Flat roofs are typically well positioned for solar thermal panels.
 However sloped roofs should be a devoid as possible from roof irregularities the compromise the optimal flat layout area or shadow same.

 In addition, a custom controller system manages all the systems, based on your own input, in a hands off manner.
 Once operational, it should last decades with only nominal service much as you would with a gas furnace or any other hydronic heating system.

 It is designed to offset 50-75% of your heating needs.
 Performance depends on budget, location, & engineering.

 Where moderate winter temperatures are expected, or locations designed with high efficiency in mind, such as LEEDs certified buildings, and/or Net Zero designed buildings, the performance can be 100% offset for heat and >70% for hot water.

 As you can imagine, it can be difficult to retrofit a home or building with a DSH hydronic heating system, once a building has been built, but not impossible.

 The key elements including the heated thermal mass floor, the storage heat core and solar array.
 They can often be retrofitted, but it can be more costly.
-Existing concrete or wooden floors can be poured using a special self leveling compound.
+Existing concrete or wooden floors can be covered using a special self leveling compound.
 The heat core can also be installed alongside existing buildings when space allows.

-In homes/buildings already heated with in-floor hydronic heating, retrofitting can often be easily accomplished.
-Each location stands on its own merits and would need to be investigated and estimated on a case by case basis.
+In homes/buildings already heated with radiant hydronic heating, retrofitting can much easier.
+Each location would need to be investigated and estimated on a case by case basis.

 Understanding Hydronic Heating benefits